JoshSandhu/Project_1/README.md

 - **Form**

     * Initial testing with the form showed a white background on the dropdown box.
 This was fixed with a targeted background color change.
-Using this opportunity we also ensured the form had a consistant flow.
+Using this opportunity we also ensured the form had a consistent flow.

 ## Validator Testing